-12.2 Site Visit
+12.1.6 Tetra Tech Site Visit

-The QP responsible for the site visit is Paul Daigle, P.Geo., Senior Geologist with Tetra Tech.
-Mr Daigle conducted the site visit to the Property from June 3 to 7, 2013, inclusive.
+Mr Paul Daigle, P.Geo., Senior Geologist with Tetra Tech conducted a site visit to the Property from June 3 to 7, 2013, inclusive.
 One day was spent on the Property and one day at Panoro's core storage warehouse in Cusco.
 Mr Daigle was accompanied on the site visit by Mr Luis Vela Arellano, Vice President Exploration for Panoro; Mr John Romero Villanueva, Chief Project Geologist for Panoro; and Mr Edwin Mayta, Manager Technical Services, for Panoro.

-12.2.1 Base Camps and Facilities
+12.1.7 Base Camps and Facilities